 Establishing an affiliate or referral program is an excellent way to monitor the success of your campaign.

-Related: The TVPage ambassador video commerce platform enables you to run a built-in affiliate payout to micro-influencers that enables you to monitor and moderate all content and commission on actual content engagement.
+Related: The Creatable ambassador video commerce platform enables you to run a built-in affiliate payout to micro-influencers that enables you to monitor and moderate all content and commission on actual content engagement.
 Traditional affiliate networks are less suited to support content-powered micro-influencer programs.

 Click here to chat with a video commerce specialist and learn how to launch your own brand ambassador marketing program utilizing micro-influencers.